nohac14/clobPY/README.md

 - **matchBuy**: Matches a buy order with sell orders.
 - **matchSell**: Matches a sell order with buy orders.
 - **addOrder**: Adds a new order to the ticker map and matches it against existing orders.
-- **printOrders**: Prints the buy and sell orders in a formatted table.

 ## Frontend (UI.py)